 It is an experiential approach, supporting a holistic brain-body connection.

 Meadows Town Ranch was formed in 2000 by Richard and Shannon Knapp as a horse ranch offering rehabilitation for “throw-away” and abused/rescued horses.
 Meadows Town Ranch also offers Natural Horsemanship training & development for horses and humans.
 Meadows Town grows its own hay, and Richard offers trainings for those interested in Natural Horsemanship approaches.

 Horse Sense of the Carolinas (2003) grew out of Shannon’s recognition that many of the rescued horses they were working with might never be “issue-free” rideable, backyard horses, but that they still deserved a permanent, loving home, a place to heal and a gentle hand.
 At about the same time, Shannon was learning about the incredible power of horses to heal humans with various mental, social, emotional and spiritual issues.
-Hence Horse Sense of the Carolinas was born, an S-corp that employs multiple mental health professionals and horse specialists to provide therapy and learning for people through interacting with horses.
+Hence Horse Sense of the Carolinas was born, a “for-profit” that employs multiple mental health professionals and horse specialists to provide therapy and learning for people through interacting with horses.

 Through Horse Sense, Shannon, Richard and the Horse Sense team have thousands of hours experience providing services for a wide range of populations, collaborating with many local schools, treatment centers and wilderness therapy programs, including the Department of Juvenile Justice, Swannanoa Youth Development Center, and the Governor's Crime Commission.
 Horse Sense is funded by all of these orgs through private pay, contracts for services, mental health insurance billing, as well as Fiscal Sponsorships and Grants.